-Post-Disaster Relief - In addition, "Qualified Immigrants" are eligible for FEMA's Individual and Family Grant (IFG) Program.
-The maximum grant to any individual or family is currently set at \$14,800.2 The Arizona Department of Human Services (602) 506-5911, [see www.dem.azdema.gov/ - Ariz Div of Emergency Management] administer the application and disbursement process for this program and are responsible for disseminating information to the public as to the "time, place, procedures, program descriptions and deadline for filing applications."
+Post-Disaster Relief - In addition, "Qualified Immigrants" are eligible for a FEMA grant.
+The maximum grant to any individual or family is currently set at \$37,9002.
+The Arizona Department of Human Services (602) 506-5911, [see www.dem.azdema.gov/ - Ariz Div of Emergency Management] administer the application and disbursement process for this program and are responsible for disseminating information to the public as to the "time, place, procedures, program descriptions and deadline for filing applications."
 Funds provided through the program may be used for the following purposes: